department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/frontend/README.md

 - Remove the checkbox in edit view for mobile number section that allows users to opt-in/out of notifications

-- `Pending usability test in June 2021` Update copy in our confirmation alert so that when a user deletes their mobile number or email address information, they'll see content letting them know they may not receive notifications anymore.
+- Update copy in our confirmation alert so that when a user deletes their mobile number or email address information, they'll see content letting them know they may not receive notifications anymore.
+[See specs for removing contact info for modal content.](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/maintenance/front-end/remove-info-specs.md)

-  [Mock-up, alert displays when someone clicks `Remove [contact info]` button from within mobile phone number](https://preview.uxpin.com/bb87d0fa61a32938a47e7bcdc836db235ab77576#/pages/138799478/simulate/sitemap?mode=i)

-  #### Copy

-  **Alert copy**

-  > This will delete your [mobile number or email address] across many VA records.
-You may no longer get some or all VA notifications by [text message or email].
-You can always come back to your profile later if you want to add your [mobile number or email address] back in.